 It’s all over the news.
 Massive layoffs at Twitter and Facebook.
 Other companies will no doubt follow the same suit.
-Cutting labor costs is the number one way that companies deal with reduced profits, and diminished demand for products and services, especially during a recession.
+Cutting labor costs is the number one way that companies deal with reduced profits, diminished demand for products and services, especially during a recession.

 Unfortunately for foreign nationals being laid off is particularly problematic as their very presence in the U.S. depends on holding a valid status, which for a lot of individuals, is dependent on their employment.

 So, what options do foreign nationals have?